GMKrishna99/GMKrishna99/README.md

 - 📫 How to reach me ...  linkdin https://www.linkedin.com/in/guntikovela-mohankrishna-12b093173/
 -  ℹ️  instagram https://www.instagram.com/gmk_._/
 - 🚵 likes to go far away to the place where there are no peoples
-- 🌳 Nature Love ❤️
+- 🌳 Nature Lover ❤️

 <!---
 GMKrishna99/GMKrishna99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.